1 What is Aerospace Engineering?

 To successfully design any aircraft or spacecraft requires a detailed understanding of many fundamental engineering disciplines, which will include (but are not limited to):

-Therefore, it becomes immediately apparent that aerospace engineering is multifaceted, multidisciplinary, and interdisciplinary, and successful engineers must have a deep understanding of many different subjects.
+Therefore, it becomes immediately apparent that aerospace engineering is multifaceted, multidisciplinary, and interdisciplinary, and successful engineers must deeply understand many subjects.
 In this context, the term multidisciplinary means that engineers work in many disciplines involved in aerospace problem-solving.
 The word interdisciplinary means synergistically combining or applying several fields or specializations to solve these problems.

 For example, aeroelasticity is an interdisciplinary subject important for all flight vehicles because their structures elastically deform under aerodynamic and inertial loads, i.e., the consideration of aerodynamic/structure interactions.
 Specifically, the behavior known as flutter is an example of undesirable aeroelastic behavior of lightweight and flexible elastic structures that must be avoided during airframe design.